brendan-richy/datafinal/csharp_fundamentals/trees.md

 # Binary Search Trees

-## What does hierarchial mean?
+## What does hierarchical mean?

 Much like an upside down tree, a binary search tree (BST) organizes data using roots and branches.
 A binary search tree is composed of nodes which each hold a piece of data.
 Nodes in a BST have parent child relationships.
 Every node in the tree will have a parent, except the root node.
 A node can have at most, 2 children.

-Lets look at an examle of a tree.
+Lets look at an example of a tree.

 ![Tree Overview](images/tree_overview.jpg)